Request a rent reduction for decreased housing services

 2. Fill out the Tenant Petition and Form A

-Provide contact information for yourself and all of the following that apply:
+• Contact information for yourself and the following (if applicable):

 • Your lawyer or representative